 I use this website as a means to share my life as a professional geographer.
 Geographers perform many different jobs, including earth scientists, mapmakers, social scientists, and philosophers of nature and space.
-While I love all of these sub-disciplines, I most strongly identify with the last one.
 My work interprets the landscapes we live in from a humanistic perspective.
 When done well, geographers who work in this vein enchant the world with meaning and purpose.
 Geography is both an interpretive tool and a means of being in the world.

-In 2010 I completed a doctoral degree in Geography from UCLA, where I specialized in environmental and spatial theory, as well as urban environmental practice.
+I hold a Ph.D. in Geography from UCLA, where I specialized in cultural and historical geography.

 This site was last updated in October 2017